arturmpinho/coffeeinsider/README.md

     });

 ##### **Bug** #####
-EmailJS receives overview content in a single line.
+EmailJS receives the overview content in a single line.
 ##### **(Potential) Corrections** #####
+Conducting a research on Stackoverflow, I have noticed that this is a common issue when using Javascript to feed the content to be transferred into the EmailJS.

+To solve this issue, after experimenting various options given by the online community (i.e. this [post](https://stackoverflow.com/questions/40352629/im-unable-to-add-newlines-to-the-emails-content "Stackoverflow"), I have reached the following line of code that replaces the "new line" created in Javascript for a break tag.

-"overview": offerRequest.selectedCoffeesBulk.value.replace(/\n/g, "<br>"),
+"overview": offerRequest.selectedCoffeesBulk.value.replace(/\n/g, "< br>"),

+With this, EmailJS can read the content separated into new lines (I also had to use triple brackets for it recognition).

 ##### **Bug** #####
 When several coffees are selected, and the user decides that he/she no longer wants the first option, he/she can not deleted.